MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 #### iOS devices
-**Ask questions of your data with Q&A - and give us feedback** Try asking questions of your data with Q&A, and then give us a smiley or frowny face to let us know how we did.
+**Ask questions of your data with Q&A - and give us feedback** Try asking questions of your data with Q&A, and then give us a smile or frown to let us know how we did.

 **Use 3D touch for common actions**
 Deep-press the Power BI app icon on the home screen of your iPhone 6s or later to access notifications, search, and recently used dashboards.